nikolasbasler/BPhage/README.md

 tar -tf mid_save.tar.gz | grep -v "/$"
 ```

-All the R scripts are meant to be run in RStudio in order of their numbering (for the scripts 8a, 8b etc. the order doesn't matter).
-While they will run start to finish without user interaction, I recommend you execute the commands one by one to trace potential issues.
-I also recommend to restart the RStudio session before every script.
+All the R scripts are meant to be run in RStudio in order of their numbering (scripts 8a, 8b etc. can be run in any order).
+Each script can run start to finish without user interaction in a few seconds, except `02.diversity_and_rel_abundance.R`, which takes about 1h and `03.beta_dbRDA.R`, which takes about 15 minuts.
+I recommend to restart the RStudio session before every script.

 It would not be feasible to describe the in- and output of all scripts in detail here.
 Instead, I will provide general descriptions.
+At the end of this README, there is a table with all figures that appear in the paper, the script that creates them and their file names.

 ### R and package versions
 - R 4.3.1
 - RStudio 2023.12.1+402
 - renv 1.1.4

+### Package installations
+- For best reproducibility and to avoid scripts to crash, you will want to install R 4.3.1.
+On Windows RStudio supports switching between different R versions.
+On Mac or Linux, you may have to rely on `rig` (https://github.com/r-lib/rig) to do that.
+- Once you open the R project (`BPhage.Rproj`), `renv` should install itself.
+If not, please install it yourself.
-- To reproduce R package versions run `renv::restore()`
+- To reproduce R package versions run `renv::restore()` in the RStudio terminal.
+    - Don't worry about the `ERROR [error code 22]` messages during download. `renv` will keep trying and is usually able to download a package after a few attempts.
+    - The message `GitHub authentication credentials are not available` can also be ignored.
+- Restart the RStudio session after successful installation
+- If the installation fails, you may have to install a missing compiler, so `renv` can install the packages.
+Unfortunately, I can't provide instructions for all possible issues here, so you will have to resolve these yourself.
+Your trusted AI chatbot might be of service here.
+Alternatively, you can of course install the packages manually, but there are many and if the versions don't line up with the ones used here, the scripts might crash.

 ### Filtering
 `01.filtering.R`